 Where is the fun in Niagara Falls?

-The Canadian side of the Niagara Falls waterfalls is quite run down and is reminiscent of those tourist areas with the wax museums and Guinness of World Record Book places, so you will want to take an exit from there real quick, after you have had time to wander the grounds and see the Niagara Falls waterfall from various angles.
+The Canadian side of the Niagara Falls waterfalls is quite run down and is reminiscent of those tourist areas with the wax museums and Guinness Book of World Records places, so you will want to take an exit from there real quick after you have had time to wander the grounds and see the Niagara Falls waterfall from various angles.

 I thoroughly enjoyed my day at Niagara Falls Waterfall.
 But be prepared for a long day!

 Disclaimer: My tour of Niagara Falls Waterfall was courtesy of King Tours.
 Opinions are completely my own.
 You can also reach them at Torontotours.ca.
 Thanks to Salim for being a great driver and just an all-around, happy guy to spend the entire day with.
 Thanks also to the owner Robert for being so excited to have me on board and also for loving travel so much!
 And Kevin, thanks for picking me up at my airport hotel!
 There are affiliate links in this article.